 Make sure to visit the several boardwalks along the river for different perspectives of Lower Manhattan.
 Our favorite views are from Jane’s Carousel!

-Other notable spots in the Brooklyn Bridge Park area include:
+Other notable Instagram spots in NYC the Brooklyn Bridge Park area include:

 - Empire Fulton Ferry Park (and Jane’s Carousel)

 - The Greenway

 6. The Brooklyn Promenade

 The Brooklyn Heights Promenade is a raised pedestrian walkway spanning 1,826 feet in length.

 For the entire length of the platform, visitors can experience incredible views of yet another gorgeous perspective of Lower Manhattan and the New York Harbor.

 NYC Photography: This is one of the best Instagram spots in NYC to capture the city lights at night for a long exposure.
 Bring a tripod and stay a while to capture a crisp and clear scene!